Margery Moore: Biography

 Margery Moore was born in the UK town of Birkenhead, the daughter of Thomas Moore (b. c.
 1868), originally of Shenley in Hertfordshire, a 'railway employee', and his wife Catherine (b. c.
 1877) originally of Beverley, East Yorkshire.
 By 1911 the family were living in Plymouth at 6 Green Bank Avenue.

 In Plymouth Margery took piano lessons from a Miss F. Faull, under whose aegis in January 1918 she took to the platform in a concert in Devonport, Plymouth to raise funds for the Red Cross.
 One reviewer described her as "a clever young pianist".

 In 1924 she passed the Royal Academy of Music licentiate examination (LRAM) in piano performance.

-By 1928 Margery Moore had formed the Margery Moore String Quartet in which she played viola.
-On Tuesday 9 October 1928 the quartet gave a concert in Plymouth that was broadcast by the BBC.

 In 1929, on 14 September, she was awarded Durham University's Mus.
 Bac. degree as an external (corresponding) student.
 Her examination 'exercise' was a string quartet in D-minor.
 The university records show that by this date she had moved from Devon to Toynbee Hall, 28 Commercial Street, London.

 Margery Moore shown residing at The Crofts School in the Harrow Electoral Register of 1935.

 By 1935 Margery Moore was a resident teacher at The Crofts, a school for girls in Station Road, Harrow.

 In 1935–36 Margery Moore was recorded as a member of the Union of Music Graduates, which aimed to oppose the granting of spurious music degrees.

 In 1936 Margery Moore published a series of four polemical essays in The Musical Times on the subject of piano teaching under the general title Some Problems of the Young Piano Teacher: 1.
 Children; 2.
 Adult Beginners; 3.
 Parents; 4.
 The Teacher.

 From October to December 1936 a short series of advertisements appeared in The Musical Times in which Margery Moore offered her services as an editor for amateur composers at the cost of 1s per manuscript.

 In July 1938 Margery Moore published another article in The Musical Times concerning piano pedagogy entitled Concerning the Piano Class.

 The period 1933–38 was when Margery Moore was most active in having her compositions published, much of it focussed on music for schools.

 In 1939, already a lecturer with the London County Council, working at Toynbee Hall, and also on the staff of the East Sheen County School for Girls, she found time to teach piano to a teenage German émigré called Helmut Kallmann (1922–2012), prior to his emigration to Canada (1940) where he became a pioneering music historian.